zainanizar/Data-Structures/README.md

 # Data-Structures
-This repo contains implementation of different Data Structures
+This repo contains implementation of different codes in python